-- 18.1.
-Confidential paper records will be kept in a locked filing cabinet, drawer or safe, with restricted access. - 18.2.
-Confidential paper records will not be left unattended or in clear view anywhere with general access. - 18.3 .Digital data is coded, encrypted (for mobile devices) and/or password-protected, both on a local hard drive and on a network drive that is regularly backed up off-site (check the backup service uses encryption). - 18.4.
-Where data is saved on removable storage or a portable device, the device will be encrypted and kept in a locked filing cabinet, drawer or safe when not in use. - 18.5.
-Memory sticks will not be used. - 18.6.
+18.1.
+Confidential paper records will be kept in a locked filing cabinet, drawer or safe, with restricted access.

+18.2.
+Confidential paper records will not be left unattended or in clear view anywhere with general access.

+18.3 .Digital data is coded, encrypted (for mobile devices) and/or password-protected, both on a local hard drive and on a network drive that is regularly backed up off-site (check the backup service uses encryption).

+18.4.
+Where data is saved on removable storage or a portable device, the device will be encrypted and kept in a locked filing cabinet, drawer or safe when not in use.

+18.5.
+Memory sticks will not be used to hold personal information unless they are password-protected and fully encrypted.

+18.6.
 All electronic devices used by staff are password-protected to protect the information on the device in case of theft.

-- 18.7.
-Where possible, the school enables electronic devices to allow the remote blocking or deletion of data in case of theft (e.g. through use of Lightspeed MDM). - 18.8.
-All necessary members of staff are provided with their own secure login and password, and every computer regularly prompts users to change their password. - 18.09.
-Emails containing sensitive or confidential information are encrypted if there are unsecure servers between the sender and the recipient. - 18.10.
-Circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients. - 18.11.
-When sending confidential information by fax, staff will always check that the recipient is correct before sending. - 18.12.
+18.7.
+Where possible, the school enables electronic devices to allow the remote blocking or deletion of data in case of theft (e.g. through use of Lightspeed MDM).

+18.8.
+Staff and governors will not use their personal laptops or computers for school purposes.

+18.9.
+All necessary members of staff are provided with their own secure login and password, and every computer regularly prompts users to change their password.

+18.10.
+Emails containing sensitive or confidential information are encrypted if there are unsecure servers between the sender and the recipient.

+18.11.
+Circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients.

+18.12.
+When sending confidential information by fax, staff will always check that the recipient is correct before sending.

+18.13.
 Where personal information that could be considered private or confidential is taken off the premises, either in electronic or paper format, staff will take extra care to follow the same procedures for security, e.g. use of encryption and keeping devices under lock and key.
-The person taking the information from the school premises accepts full responsibility for the security of the data. - 18.13.
-Before sharing data, all staff members will ensure: - They are allowed to share it. - That adequate security is in place to protect it. - Who will receive the data has been outlined in a privacy notice. - 18.14.
+The person taking the information from the school premises accepts full responsibility for the security of the data.

+18.14.
+Before sharing data, all staff members will ensure:

+- They are allowed to share it. - That adequate security is in place to protect it. - Who will receive the data has been outlined in a privacy notice.

+18.15.
 Under no circumstances are visitors allowed access to confidential or personal information.
-Visitors to areas of the school containing sensitive information are supervised at all times. - 18.15.
+Visitors to areas of the school containing sensitive information are supervised at all times.

+18.16.
 The physical security of the school's buildings and storage systems, and access to them, is reviewed on a termly basis.
-If an increased risk in vandalism/burglary/theft is identified, extra measures to secure data storage will be put in place. - 18.16.
-Bothal Primary School takes its duties under the GDPR seriously and any unauthorised disclosure may result in disciplinary action. - 18.17.
+If an increased risk in vandalism/burglary/theft is identified, extra measures to secure data storage will be put in place.

+18.17.
+Berwick St Marys C of E First School takes its duties under the GDPR seriously and any unauthorised disclosure may result in disciplinary action.

+18.18.
 The SLT is responsible for continuity and recovery measures are in place to ensure the security of protected data.